Best Dog Collars for Pulling: Quick Picks

-Key Features of the Best Dog Collar For Pulling
+Key Features of the Best Dog Collars & Harnesses For Pulling

 Not all dog harnesses for pulling are made the same.
 Some may offer unique colors and designs, but do not offer any important functionality.

 There are certain elements you’ll want to look for in a pulling dog collar or harness to ensure that it is safe for your dog and functions as intended.

 - Soft Material.
-One of the most important features of an anti-pulling dog collar is the material it is made from.
+One of the most important features of an anti-pulling dog harness is the material it is made from.
 Soft material is best, such as mesh or wool, as it helps keep pressure off the dog and results in a more comfortable collar or harness.
 A rough collar can rub the dog too harshly and cause irritation.
 If your dog finds the material uncomfortable, they may start to chew at the harness or collar, which will naturally prove problematic

 - Adjustable.
-It is also important that the pulling dog collar is adjustable.
+It is also important that the pulling dog harness is adjustable.
 When it comes to anti-pulling harnesses, one size does not fit all.
-An adjustable collar ensures the fit is correct for the dog’s size and shape, and it is better if there are multiple adjustable points.
+An adjustable collar ensures the fit is correct for the dog’s size and shape, and it’s even better if there are multiple adjustable points.

 - Quick-Release Buckle.
 A quick-release buckle allows you to get the collar or harness off your dog quickly.
 This is useful when the dog is pulling away to get back inside the house, or in the case of an emergency.